A day on retreat in India with Yoga United - what to expect

 The buffet dinner has a very wide variety of delicious Keralan, Indian and western dishses, setting the taste buds tingling with delight.
 The restaurant captain is attentive to any requests and dietary needs and we have our own eating area so we can share our post-yoga energy and more stories about what we saw in India!

-I retire to my bed to dream about tomorrow’s temple festival which includes an elephant blessing, many blessings, many many blessings, music, ceremony and connection with local families.
+I retire to my villa to dream about tomorrow’s temple festival which includes an elephant blessing, many blessings, many many blessings, music, ceremony and connection with local families.
 There is such a mutual fascination, an exchange of photos often acts as a shared language.

 As each day passes I feel the benefits of this deeper yoga practice, and settle into a more natural pace and rhythm.
 I cannot wait!